{{ result.summary.heading }}

 Worked Examples:

-A Trivy JSON report for registry.example.com/orders:2.8.0 contains four normalized findings: two critical, one high, and one medium.
-With Critical limit at 0, High limit at 2, and Gate only fixable findings off, Gate decision becomes Release blocked.
-Remediation Queue places the critical fixable package ahead of lower-severity rows, while the critical no-fix package remains visible for waiver or base-image review.
+A Trivy report for registry.example.com/orders:2.8.0 contains two critical findings, one high finding, and one medium finding.
+With Critical limit set to 0, High limit set to 2, and Gate only fixable findings off, Gate decision becomes Release blocked; Gate Snapshot shows Critical gate count as 2 / 0 and High gate count as 1 / 2.
+The fixable critical row is the first package to patch, while the no-fix critical row needs waiver, vendor-status, or base-image review.

 A Grype report for registry.example.com/api@sha256:abcd has zero critical findings and exactly two high findings.
 With High limit set to 2, Gate decision stays Gate clear because the high count has not exceeded the limit.
-If a third high finding appears in the next scan, High gate count changes from 2 / 2 to 3 / 2 and the release profile blocks.
+If the next scan adds one more high finding, High gate count changes from 2 / 2 to 3 / 2, and the release profile blocks.

-A base-image scan has one critical advisory with no listed fix, one high advisory fixed in a newer package, and several medium rows.
-With Gate only fixable findings on, only the high fixed row counts against the gate.
-Severity Ledger still shows the critical no-fix row, and Gate Snapshot can remain clear if the high count is within limit.
-That result should trigger vendor-status or image-replacement follow-up, not silent dismissal.
+A base-image scan has one critical advisory with no listed fix, one high advisory fixed in a newer package, and a medium row.
+With Gate only fixable findings on, Critical gate count can read 0 / 0 while the high fixed row still counts.
+If High limit is 0, the base-image profile returns Refresh required; Severity Ledger still keeps the critical no-fix advisory visible for vendor-status or image-replacement review.

 FAQ:

-What should I do when JSON parsing fails?
+What should I do when no vulnerability rows are found?

-Choose the expected Parser preference, verify the text is complete, and review Parser warnings.
-For CSV, add a header row so vulnerability, package, severity, fixed version, target, and installed version map correctly.
+Confirm that the pasted text is one complete report, choose the expected Parser preference, and check Parser Evidence Ledger.
+For CSV, add clear headers for vulnerability, package, severity, fixed version, target, and installed version.

 Glossary: